Starbucks Releases Line Of Millennial Pink Drinks For Cherry Blossom Season

 Springtime typically brings forth an explosion of millennial pink, some of which is poured from bottles upon bottles of rosé.
 Cheers-ing with this beverage is how many of us celebrate the return of warm weather.
 But, there are some other pink beverages we want to try that celebrate spring and more specifically the cherry blossom or sakura season in Japan.

-RocketNews 24 first alerted us to the fact that Starbucks Japan is introducing three new drinks as part of its 2018 Sakura Collection, the Sakura Strawberry Pink Mochi Frappuccino, the Sakura Strawberry Pink Milk Latte, and the Sakura Strawberry Pink Tea.
-According to a Starbucks Japan press release, the Sakura drinks will become available on 15th February.
+RocketNews 24 first alerted us to the fact that Starbucks Japan is introducing three new drinks as part of it's 2018 Sakura Collection, the Sakura Strawberry Pink Mochi Frappuccino, the Sakura Strawberry Pink Milk Latte, and the Sakura Strawberry Pink Tea.
+According to a Starbucks Japan press release, the Sakura drinks will become available on February 15.

 Advertisement